 “Stonehenge and Avebury, in Wiltshire, are among the most famous groups of megaliths in the world.
 The two sanctuaries consist of circles of menhirs arranged in a pattern whose astronomical significance is still being explored.
 These holy places and the nearby Neolithic sites are an incomparable testimony to prehistoric times.”

 To be true I have not been to Avebury but I visited Stonehenge in 2005.
 This site, on a low hill with good views to all sites was very interesting.
-And it is one of the most famous sights in England.
-The strangeness of these rocks has drawn fascinated crowds for centuries all wondering about how and why somebody did such a thing to a heap of big rocks.
+It is also one of the most famous sights in England.
+The strangeness of these rocks has drawn fascinated crowds for centuries.
+They have all wondered how and why somebody did such a thing to a heap of big rocks.